Moesif/kong-plugin-moesif/docs/kong-ingress-integration.md

-# Moesif Plugin for Kong Gateway
+# Moesif Plugin for Kong Ingress Controller

 ## Overview

-The Moesif plugin for [Kong Gateway](https://docs.konghq.com/gateway/latest/) enables you to get powerful API analytics and observability directly within your Kong environment.
+The Moesif plugin for [Kong Ingress Controller](https://docs.konghq.com/kubernetes-ingress-controller/) enables you to get powerful API analytics and observability directly within your Kong environment.
 It works by logging API traffic to [Moesif API Analytics and Monetization platform](https://www.moesif.com?language=kong-api-gateway&utm_medium=docs&utm_campaign=partners&utm_source=kong).

-- [Kong Gateway](https://docs.konghq.com/gateway/latest/) is an open-source API management platform.
+- [Kong Ingress Controller](https://docs.konghq.com/kubernetes-ingress-controller/latest/) is a kubernetes native API gateway and AI gateway.
 - [Moesif](https://www.moesif.com/) is an API analytics and monetization service.

 With the Moesif plugin for Kong Konnect, you can: